As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Rugged mobile devices are critical platforms for accessing data and making decisions on the field.
 Even the status of the devices themselves can be closely monitored.
 For example, technology such as the Getac Device Monitoring System allows repairs and upgrades to be made proactively rather than reactively.

 The utility industry workforce faces the constant challenge of stewardship of assets, which can be difficult.
-In addition, they must collect valuable data about assets, a job that might not be their primary focus.
+In addition, they must collect valuable data about assets for their industrial customers, a job that might not be their primary focus.
 Field services have always been the company’s face, but that job has become more complicated in today’s customer service environment.
 Customers are getting more demanding and need faster service, increasing the pressure on the workforce.

 Moreover, the utility industry must also deal with decreasing profit margins and decreasing availability of skilled talent.
 Utility companies must ensure the right person is being dispatched efficiently on the right job at the right time.